LET US BE

 Licensed Associate Marriage and Family Therapist

 Ms. Oughton leads monthly Individual Family Therapy Supervision with Interns from all programs as well as leads the monthly Family Seminar Training at each program.
 She completed her Masters of Science in Marital and Family Therapy at The Family Institute at Northwestern University.
 She acquired a diverse range of clinical experience through her training in The Family Institute's Bette D. Harris Family and Child Clinic and the Parents In Charge (PIC) Clinic located in Chicago, IL.
-She is also a Pre-Clinical Fellow member of the American Association for Marriage and Family Therapy and a member of EMDRIA.
-China provides a monthly group supervision to Interns in which she reviews the theories of family therapy and provides Interns with the opportunity to role play family therapy sessions, based families Interns are working with, using the provided theory.
+She is also a National Clinical Fellow member of the American Association for Marriage and Family Therapy and a member of EMDRIA.
+China provides biweekly consultation and monthly group supervision to CIC Interns in which she reviews the theories of family therapy and provides Interns with the opportunity to role-play family therapy sessions, based on families Interns are working with, using the provided theory.
 During her family therapy supervision with Interns, she is able to help Interns identify the strengths of the family systems in order to promote change and growth.